thunderbird/webext-docs/menus.rst

          .. api-member::
             :name: :value:`all`

-            Equivalent to the combination of all other contexts except for :value:`tools_menu:value:`.
+            Equivalent to the combination of all other contexts except for :value:`tab` and :value:`tools_menu`.

          .. api-member::
             :name: :value:`all_message_attachments`